What is Mohs Micrographic Surgery?

 The Importance of Being a Fellowship-Trained Mohs Surgeon

-When you choose to work with Greco Dermatology, you can feel confident and assured you’re in the excellent hands of a fellowship-trained Mohs surgeon.
+When you choose to work with Greco Dermatology, you can feel confident and assured you’re in the excellent hands of a fellowship-trained Mohs surgeon in Sarasota & Venice, FL.

 In addition to being a fellowship-trained Mohs surgeon himself, Joseph F. Greco, M.D. also trained other fellows at UCLA in Mohs surgery.
 A fellowship-trained Mohs surgeon must undergo: